Inferentialist Public Announcement Logic: Base-extension Semantics: Introduction

 where $\vdash_{\mathscr{B}}$ denotes provability using the rules of $\mathscr{B}$.
 The meaning of complex formulae is then defined inductively in a familiar way; for example,

 See, for example, \cite{Sandqvist2005,Sandqvist2009,Sandqvist2015,Piecha2019,Piecha2016} for more about the basics of B-eS.

 Specifically, this paper is concerned with B-eS for public announcement logic (PAL) (see \cite{Baltag1998,Ditmarsch2007}).
-It builds directly on two previous papers by the present authors.
+It builds directly on two previous papers.
 In the first \cite{Eckhardt2024}, a base-extension semantics for the family of logics $K$, $KT$, $K4$, and $S4$ was presented by adding a modal accessibility relation between bases that is used to define the validity of modal formulae similarly to Kripke semantics.
-We give a set of conditions for modal relations in order to ensure soundness and completeness for the logics above.
-We also show that the conditions given in this paper allow for a Euclidean relation on which the corresponding axiom fails.
+A set of conditions for modal relations that ensure soundness and completeness is given for the logics above.
+It is also shown that the conditions given in this paper allow for a Euclidean relation on which the corresponding axiom fails.
 In the second \cite{Eckhardt2024}, this work was extended to multi-agent $S5$, by adapting the conditions and allowing for multiple modal relations.

 The language of PAL, in the absence of common knowledge, is that of classical propositional logic together with epistemic modalities $K_a$ and announcements $[\psi]$.
 The modality $K_a$ is an $S5$ modality corresponding to an agent $a$ and a formula of the form $K_a \phi$ is read as `$a$ knows $\phi$'.
 Public announcements are truthful, in the sense that the announced formula has to be true at the time of announcing, and public, in the sense that every agent is aware of the announcement taking place.
 Announcements (and similar epistemic actions) are generally treated {\it dynamically} as an update operation that takes us from a model that represents the initial situation to one that a model of the situation after the announcement.
 An announcement formula $[\psi]\phi$ is read as $\phi$ holds after the announcement of $\psi$.